 You can choose scaled resolutions in the Displays pane of System Preferences.
 When you switch to a scaled resolution, items on the screen appear larger, making them easier to see.
-Scaled resolutions might not be as sharp as the display's default resolution.
+Scaled resolutions might not be as sharp as they are at the display's default resolution.